Films That Shaped New Zealand – Celebrating 120 Years of Cinema

 A look at how New Zealand’s media has portrayed New Zealand cinema over the decades.

-Taika Waititi’s second feature moves away from the grim, dark topics that characterise much New Zealand cinema, with a story of coming of age laced with his characteristic light-hearted humour.
-It became the highest grossing New Zealand made film at the local box office, until recently replaced by his own Hunt for the Wilderpeople.
+The second feature from Taika Waititi moves away from the grim, dark topics that characterise much New Zealand cinema, with a story of coming of age laced with his characteristic light-hearted humour.
+It became the highest grossing New Zealand made film at the local box office, until it was replaced by his own Hunt for the Wilderpeople.

 Lee Tamahori’s brutal, unflinching feature debut stirred up as much controversy as it did success at the box office.
 Based on Alan Duff’s bestselling novel of the same name, it tells the violent, urban, love story of Jake and Beth Heke and featured stunning performances from its leading actors Rena Owen and Temuera Morrison.